Beneath the Surface: The Role of Underwater Image Enhancement in Object Detection: Enhancement-Detection Discussion

-To further investigate the detector's behavior, we conduct a further subjective analysis of the detection inference results.
-This time we only look at cases where a domain detector performed better than the Original as shown in Figs.~\ref{CUPDD_ENH_DET} and \ref{RUOD_ENH_DET}.
-Starting with CUPDD in Fig. \ref{CUPDD_ENH_DET}, the ACDC increased the contrast and removed the color cast of the Original image resulting in an image that is not necessarily visually pleasing but increased the detection performance with a much tighter box around the ground truth object.
-The TEBCF, BayesRet and TUDA achieved a good enhancement performance with clearer object's edges and turned an FP into a TP.
-Surprisingly, the ICSP and PCDE also had cases where they enhanced the detection performance despite their overexposed or foggy images.
-Moreover, the AutoEnh, Semi-UIR, and USUIR had similar performance and recognized undetected objects.
-On the other hand, Similar trends can be seen in Fig.~\ref{RUOD_ENH_DET} for RUOD dataset.
-It is worth noting that some models enhance one aspect of the image and deteriorate others but still achieve better detection performance.
-For instance, the TEBCF removed the color cast of the image but reduced too much noise in the process but was able to detect the diver object in the image anyway.
-This could explained by the diver class being one of the easiest and most distinct classes to detect in RUOD dataset.
-The TUDA produced a very visually pleasing image making it easier for its domain detector to distinguish the turtle from the underlying rocks.
-Since most of the presented cases in Figs.~\ref{CUPDD_ENH_DET} and \ref{RUOD_ENH_DET} belong to low Q-index bins, we hypothesize that enhancement for low quality images could increase the detection performance compared to enhancement of the entire dataset.
-We conclude that \emph{enhancement has the potential to increase detection performance.
-This improvement may be due to the fact that the enhancement process reduces the disparity between low and high-quality images, as discussed in Section \ref{q-dist}. i.e., By making low-quality, hard-to-detect testing scenes more similar to high-quality easy-to-detect training scenes within the same dataset, enhancement can facilitate better detection outcomes.
-This finding contradicts previous studies \cite{fu2023rethinking, chen2020reveal, pei2019effects, wang2023underwater} which suggested that enhancement negatively impacts detection performance.
-While such negative impacts may be observed when evaluating overall enhancement performance, our evaluation demonstrates that specific cases exist where enhancement can indeed boost detection performance.
-Therefore, we recommend a more detailed quantitative analysis to explore these effects further.}
+On the other hand, similar trends can be seen in Fig.~\ref{RUOD_ENH_DET} for RUOD dataset.
+It is worth noting that some models enhance one aspect of the image and deteriorate others, but still achieve better detection performance.
+For instance, the TEBCF removed the color cast of the image but introduced too much noise in the process, but was able to detect the diver object in the image anyway.
+This could be explained by the diver class being one of the easiest and most distinct classes to detect in RUOD dataset.
+The TUDA produced a very visually pleasing image, making it easier for its domain detector to distinguish the turtle from the underlying rocks.
+We conclude that enhancement has the potential to increase detection performance.
+This improvement may be due to the fact that the enhancement process reduces the disparity between low and high-quality images, as discussed in section \ref{q-dist}. i.e., By making low-quality, hard-to-detect testing scenes more similar to high-quality easy-to-detect training scenes within the same dataset, enhancement can result in better detection outcomes.
+These findings extend the conclusions made by previous studies \cite{fu2023rethinking, chen2020reveal, pei2019effects, wang2023underwater} that enhancement has a negative effect on detection, which is true at the dataset level, but not always true at the image level, as our evaluation suggests.
+Furthermore, most of the presented cases in Figs.~\ref{CUPDD_ENH_DET} and \ref{RUOD_ENH_DET} belong to low Q-index bins.
+This might indicate that exclusive enhancement for low-quality images could increase the detection performance compared to total enhancement of the entire dataset.